Beyond-Voice: Towards Continuous 3D Hand Pose Tracking on Commercial Home Assistant Devices: System Design

 \subsection{Deep learning for range profile}

 Multiple paths of reflections are entangled, which are delayed by a different amount of time proportional to the distance.
 Separating them using traditional closed-form algorithms is intractable.
 Even with deep learning, most previous work only localizes a single nearest point of the hand or up to 2 points per hand.

-To detect multi-part of the hand, we design a deep learning model to improve the detection granularity.
+We aim to design a deep learning model to improve the detection granularity that can disentangle multi-part of the hand.
 The intuition behind this learning-based method is that our cross-correlation spectrums are feature maps for combinations of multiple reflections.
 If we carefully design the learning-based pipeline, it can use the range profile to estimate 21 joints in 3D.